Repairs and improvements if you're an agricultural tenant

 Maintaining fixed equipment

-You must maintain any fixed equipment and keep it in good working order.
+You must maintain fixed equipment and keep it in good working order.

 If you do not keep equipment in good working order you might have to pay your landlord compensation when your tenancy ends.